fenago/nlp-pytorch/lab_guides/Lab_5.md

 ![](./images/B12365_05_7.jpg)

-The forget gate essentially learns which elements of the sequence to forget.
-The previous hidden state, *h*[t-1]{.subscript}, and the latest input step, *x*[1]{.subscript}, are concatenated together and passed through a matrix of learned weights on the forget gate and a sigmoid function that squashes the values between 0 and 1.
-This resulting matrix, *ft*, is multiplied pointwise by the cell state from the previous step, *c*[t-1]{.subscript}.
-This effectively applies a mask to the previous cell state so that only the relevant information from the previous cell state is brought forward.

 Next, we will look at the **input gate**:

 ![](./images/B12365_05_8.jpg)

-The input gate again takes the concatenated previous hidden state, *h*[t-1]{.subscript}, and the current sequence input, *x*[t]{.subscript}, and passes this through a sigmoid function with learned parameters, which outputs another matrix, *i*[t]{.subscript}, consisting of values between 0 and 1.
-The concatenated hidden state and sequence input also pass through a tanh function, which squashes the output between -1 and 1.
-This is multiplied by the *i*[t]{.subscript} matrix.
-This means that the learned parameters required to generate *i*[t]{.subscript} effectively learn which elements should be kept from the current time step in our cell state.
-This is then added to the current cell state to get our final cell state, which will be carried over to the next time step.

 Finally, we have the last element of the LSTM cell---the **output gate**: